 In rural communities across India, too many people suffer from easily preventable diseases and illnesses.
 Often times, health problems are caused by a lack of health literacy.

 Health outreach workers are able to take vitals of women and children and help community members find medical attention.
-The team receives training from IPHD interns on a variety of topics including basic hygiene, wound care, malaria, nutrition, anemia, dental health, menstrual hygiene, pregnancy and family planning.
+The team receives training from IPHD interns on basic hygiene, wound care, malaria, nutrition, anemia, dental health, menstrual hygiene, pregnancy and family planning.